nickyiliwang0000/h/css/css-grids.md

 ### `grid-auto-columns`

 This property controls the size of implicit columns when `grid-auto-flow` is set to `column`.
-It can be used the same way as grid-auto-rows property.
-Firefox also does not support multiple values for this property as well, however other browsers do.
+It can be used the same way as `grid-auto-rows` property.
+[Firefox does not support multiple values for this property](https://caniuse.com/#search=grid), however other browsers do.

-## Dev Tools
+## Dev tools

 Firefox has fantastic CSS Grid inspector tools!
 Let's dive into them.